 Why not just use a Gmail account for QA?

-Real Gmail rate-limits aggressive sends, flags repeated identical content as spam, leaks PII into long-term Google storage, and routes bounces in ways that don't match a real customer's inbox.
+Real Gmail rate-limits aggressive sends, flags repeated identical content as spam, leaks PII into long-term Google storage, and routes bounces in ways that do not match a real customer's inbox.
 Sandbox tools give you isolated, predictable, inspectable captures with no real-world side effects.

 Is Mailpit a drop-in replacement for MailHog?

 For most teams, yes.
 Same default SMTP port, similar UI, same use cases.
-Migration is typically changing the Docker image (mailhog/mailhog to axllent/mailpit) and updating port if needed.
-MailHog's repository was archived in 2021; Mailpit picks up active maintenance.
+Migration is typically changing the Docker image (mailhog/mailhog to axllent/mailpit) and updating the published port if needed.
+MailHog's repository was archived in 2021; Mailpit picks up active maintenance and fixes inline-image rendering issues several users have reported.

 Can I run inbox-placement tests without GlockApps?